 Once you are safe and medically stable, you need to report your injury to your supervisor or employer.
 After you have reported your injury, your employer can contact the insurance carrier and start the workers’ compensation claims process.

-Contact Terry Katz & Associates Your New York workers’ comp attorney.
+Contact Terry Katz & Associates, Suffolk County's trusted workers’ comp attorneys.

-Our NY workers’ compensation lawyer can help you understand what your rights are and what steps you should take to protect those rights.
+Our experienced workers comp lawyers can help you understand what your rights are and what steps you should take to protect those rights.

 If you have been injured at work in Suffolk County, Nassau County, Queens, Garden City, Long Island, New York City, or anywhere in New York state, we would like to help you with your workers’ comp claim.
 Our workers’ compensation law firm has the experience and the skills to negotiate with your employer’s insurance company and the Workers’ Compensation Board of New York.
 We can also help determine if you have a personal injury case worth pursuing.